So you've got COVID. Here's what to do

 What does a safe return to regular life look like?
 The CDC says you are fine to go back out into the world, masked, after five days if your symptoms are improving — including being fever-free for 24 hours without the use of fever reducers.
 But continue to wear a mask at least another five days, the agency advises.
 While many people are no longer contagious after five days, a portion of people are and some experts say it would be best to get a negative result on a rapid test before you go out in public unmasked.

-If you were seriously ill with COVID, or are immunocompromised, says the CDC, then wait at least 10 days and discuss your situation with your doctor.
+If you were seriously ill with COVID-19, or are immunocompromised, says the CDC, then wait at least 10 days and discuss your situation with your doctor.

 "I feel like I could go to the movies at this point.
 I could go out to dinner with a friend.
 I can relax when I send my kids to school.
 But I don't want to be flippant."

 So can you get the vaccine or booster right after having COVID?
-It won't hurt, say both Pierre and Smith, although wait until your symptoms have gone away.
+It won't hurt, say both Pierre and Smith, but wait until your symptoms have gone away.

-However, there is research that shows it might be smart to wait longer — around three months after a symptomatic case.
-This will allow the B cells — which help produce antibodies to fight future infections — to mature.
+There is, however, research that shows it might be smart to wait longer — about three months after a symptomatic case.
+This will allow the B cells, which help produce antibodies to fight future infections, to mature.

-Melanie Ott, a virologist at UCSF, says you can think of an infection's effect on your immune system like getting one shot of the vaccine.
+Melanie Ott, a virologist at the University of California, San Francisco, says you can think of an infection's effect on your immune system like getting one shot of the vaccine.
 Typically vaccines are spaced to allow the immune system's response to broaden.
 And immunologist Ali Ellebedy at the Washington University School of Medicine says the longer the period between shots, "the more robust" your immune system's response will be.

 If you had already gotten your first two shots before you got COVID, you now "have a very strong immunity," says Ott.